jnields/febs/notes.md

 - resolve default conf file when client is not overriding anything.  use a function for entry/output.

 - Why are promises not being polyfilled by babel-preset-env.
-Test out in rei-febs, not rei-febs-client.

 - webpack.overides.conf.js.
   - Allow overriding of entry.